 |

 I was able to visit one or two mills in Cuba in 2001 (RD), but circumstances did not allow me to take any photographs.
-Ray Gardiner (his pictures unless otherwise stated), Chris Hart and Alan Murray Rust have provided a glimpse of mill engines, unfortunately the mills were closed during his visits (which is probably why he was able to take pictures): Click here for Ray's picture of a steam winch at Australia Mill.
-Click here for Ray's picture of a Merryweather steam pumper in Havana and more news of fire engines, etc (23rd December 2003).
-Luis Arcos Bergnes (5th May 2002) This mill has not worked for several years.
-Picture courtesy of Chris Hart who adds "This is a picture of a small horizontal steam engine I took last year.
-It was in the area between the tip and mills.
-I couldn't tell whether it was a carrier drive or driving a set of knives or what."
+Ray Gardiner (his pictures unless otherwise stated), Chris Hart and Alan Murray Rust have provided a glimpse of mill engines, unfortunately the mills were closed during his visits (which is probably why he was able to take pictures): Click here for 2002 pictures from several mills.
+Click here for Ray's picture of a steam winch at Australia Mill.
+Click here for Ray's page of preserved steam fire engines in Cuba (4th March 2012).
+Click here for the Stationary Steam in the Americas page.
+Neil Smith has sent these pictures from Esteban Hernandez Mill while it was still operational.
+They don't show much detail but they give a marvellous feel for the atmosphere: Two are Corliss engines.

 Rafael Freyre: